-During a counseling session, an overwhelmed parent worriedly shared her approach to protecting her six-year-old son from the challenges that were coming with the uncertainty of the pandemic and the struggles of lock down.
+During a counseling session, a parent overwhelmed with her child’s challenging behavior shared her approach when she is uncertain of what to do.
 She told me, “I try to just stay positive, tell him not to worry, and offer as many distractions as I can think of.
 That’s all I can do, right?”

 Um, no.

 While it is natural to seek protection for children, I explained to my client that denying a child’s experience by avoiding a challenging topic might make matters worse.
-When adult’s dismiss or deny children’s concerns by offering the message there is nothing to worry about, or tell them it’s “all good,” children don’t receive the attuned guidance they need to navigate challenges.
+When adults dismiss or deny children’s concerns by offering the message there is nothing to worry about, or tell them it’s “all good,” children don’t receive the attuned guidance they need to prevent challenging behavior.
+To navigate the challenges effectively.

 Even though we have adjusted to living with this new virus and people do not seem to be as challenged by it now, we still face uncertainty daily; specifically, teachers, caregivers, and parents get stuck trying to respond to children’s challenging behavior with effective strategies.